-The RoboDK add-in for Autodesk Fusion 360 allows you to combine Autodesk Fusion 360 3D CAD/CAM modeling features with RoboDK for robot simulation, offline programming and robot machining.
+The RoboDK add-in for Autodesk Fusion 360 allows you to combine Autodesk Fusion 360 3D CAD/CAM modeling features with RoboDK for robot simulation robot machining and offline programming.

 With the RoboDK plug-in for Fusion 360 you can easily load 3D models created in Fusion 360 to RoboDK.
 This plug-in allows you to program more than 30 different robot manufacturers and 400 robots directly from Autodesk Fusion 360.

-Robots can be easily programmed as 5-axis machines for a wide variety of manufacturing applications such as drilling, welding, trimming, 3D printing or robot machining.
+Robots can be easily programmed as 5-axis machines for manufacturing applications such as drilling, welding, trimming, 3D printing or robot machining.
 More information available in the robot machining section.

-The robot post processors section shows a list of the robot brands and controllers supported.
+The robot post processors section shows a list of the robot brands and robot controllers supported in RoboDK.
 It is also possible to modify or create new post processors to customize program generation.

 The RoboDK Add-In for Fusion is free if you have a RoboDK license.

 If you have already installed Autodesk Fusion 360 and RoboDK you may already have the RoboDK Add-In for Fusion ready.
 The RoboDK Add-In for Fusion 360 should be visible in the Toolbar.